microsoft/gs-spring-boot-docker/complete/README.md

 ## Run this demo

-You can combine the following commands into one line:
+You can combine the following commands into one line or run them separately:

 ```bash
 mvn package docker:build docker:push fabric8:secrets fabric8:resource fabric8:apply-secrets fabric8:apply